Angelix1/WhyDoQuantumUnicornsCodeCosmicToastersWhileJellyfishPoliticiansFight4SeaweedAndRoboBananasRights/README.md

 add(3, 2)!
 ```

-By the way, to see `WQCUCCTWJPFAARBAR` in action, check out [this page](https://github.com/Angelix1/WhyDoQuantumUnicornsCodeCosmicToastersWhileJellyfishPoliticiansFight4SeaweedAndRoboBananasRights/blob/main/LICENSE.md).
+By the way, to see `QuantumCodeUnicorn` in action, check out [this page](https://github.com/Angelix1/WhyDoQuantumUnicornsCodeCosmicToastersWhileJellyfishPoliticiansFight4SeaweedAndRoboBananasRights/blob/main/LICENSE.md).

 ## Classes